Tracey-Sneed/CS50P-Final-Project/README.md

 ░╚════╝░╚═╝░░░╚═╝░░░╚═╝╚══════╝╚═════╝░╚═╝╚═╝░░░░░░░░╚═╝░░░

 ##  Intro
-This is Tracey's CS50P final Project.
+This is Tracey's CS50P final project.
 This a terminal-based program, that prompts users for major U.S. cities and dates and outputs the avg temperature data as a graph or in a table depending on the user's preferences.

 ##  Demo